 Obesity and being overweight are strong predisposing factors for developing diabetes, heart disease, and many cancer types.

-The longer-term benefits or harms of intermittent fasting amongst overweight or obese people are unknown (22).
+In summary, there is abundant scientific evidence showing that intermittent fasting promotes weight loss in obese individuals.
+However, the longer-term benefits or harms of intermittent fasting amongst overweight or obese people are unknown (23).

 Intermittent Fasting and Diabetes